How to Install Selenium WebDriver

 4. Select the layout project option

-5. Click on the Finish button
+5. Click Finish

 Configure Eclipse IDE with WebDriver

-4. In this step,
+4. In this step:

-1. Right-click on the newly created project and
+1. Right-click on the newly created project.

 Configure Eclipse IDE with WebDriver